-The School of Nursing graduate program (M.S.N., M.S., Ph.D., and B.S.–Ph.D.) provides advanced study in human health and development throughout the life span and in nursing's role in providing health services to individuals, families, and communities.
-The program emphasizes the development of nursing knowledge and the transition of knowledge into practice.
+The College of Nursing graduate program (M.S.N., M.S., Ph.D., and B.S.–Ph.D.) provides advanced study in human health and development throughout the life span and in nursing's role in providing health services to individuals, families, and communities.
+The program emphasizes the development of nursing knowledge and the translation of knowledge into practice.

 The focus of master’s education in nursing is to prepare a nursing scholar for an advanced nursing practice role such as nurse practitioner, clinical nurse specialist, nurse educator, nurse administrator, or doctoral study candidate.
 Master’s degree specialists serve individuals, families, and aggregate groups within diverse populations and settings.